Guadalcanal Diary (film)

 Guadalcanal Diary is a 1943 World War II war film directed by Lewis Seiler, featuring Preston Foster, Lloyd Nolan, William Bendix, Richard Conte, Anthony Quinn and the film debut of Richard Jaeckel.
 It is based on the book of the same name by Richard Tregaskis.

 The film recounts the fight of the United States Marines in the Battle of Guadalcanal, which occurred only a year before the movie's release.
 While the film has notable battle scenes, its primary focus is on the characters and back stories of the Marines.
+The film adapted the story of the Goettge Patrol, led by Lieutenant Colonel Frank Goettge.

 The movie was produced by Bryan Foy, who also produced Berlin Correspondent (1942), Chetniks!
 The Fighting Guerrillas (1943), and PT 109 (1963).

 Plot summary

 On July 26, 1942, the 1st Marine Division is sailing towards Guadalcanal.
 On August 7, the Marines land on Guadalcanal with no initial opposition.
 They find an abandoned village and capture an airfield, which the Americans work to complete, and rename it Henderson Field.
 Based on a tip from a Japanese deserter, the Marines leave by boat for the village of Matanikau, where there are supposedly a large number of Japanese troops who want to surrender.
 On the way, one boat is destroyed by a Japanese submarine before it is sunk by onshore Marine artillery.